yacineb/nsjail/README.md

 ### Folders

 - R/W permissions on `/data` dir mount, which is actually isolated for each sandbox run.
-This directory is the default pwd
+This directory is the default pwd and user's HOME dir.
-- No home directory.
+- /tmp dir with rw permissions

 ### Network